ayasrah/mahaam/mahaam-docs/docs/module/intro.md

 This is the vertical slice that a module cosists of:

-- Controller: Module APIs.
+- Controllers: Module APIs.
-- Service: Module business logic.
+- Services: Module business logic.
-- Repos: Database access classes.
+- Repos: Database access layer.
 - Models: Data models and DTOs.